 The new Translational Genetics Laboratory will allow patients like Clare to benefit from the latest genetic tests, enabling us to better diagnose their cancer and to develop more personalised and effective treatment plans.
 This project is being led by Professor Nazneen Rahman (pictured above).

-The work of the Translational Genetics Laboratory will complement that of Dr David Gonzalez de Castro at the Centre for Molecular Pathology.
+The work of the Translational Genetics Laboratory complements that of Dr David Gonzalez de Castro at the Centre for Molecular Pathology.
 While David’s team is looking at the molecular composition of cancer cells within tumours, Nazneen’s work focuses on the individual and their overall genetic makeup – how the genes they have inherited from their parents may predispose them to certain types of cancer and influence their treatment.

 More access to genetic testing

-At present, patient access to genetic tests is very restricted due to their high costs and the long time needed to produce results.
+At present, access to genetic tests is very restricted due to their high costs and the long time needed to produce results.
 This is set to change dramatically though, with new advances in DNA sequencing technology.
 These vital tests used to take months and cost thousands of pounds, but they now cost a fraction of that amount and can be completed in a single day.
 It’s as if we are now able to fly whereas previously we could only walk.

 Read about how genetic testing affected Clare’s treatment